internal linking

 If a page has a lot of internal links with exact match anchor text, mix it up.
 Consider using broad match variations as well, especially if they help convey the context or search intent of your target keyword.
 For example, here’s a snapshot of the anchor I use to link back to this post:

-example of internal linking anchor text
+example of anchor text variations

 Prioritize relevance over location